On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: KT Strategy for Continuous Two-Horse Race

-for $x=x_{t-1}\in [0,t-1]$, is lower bounded by $(\wealth_0\tilde{\phi}_t(\sum_{i=1}^{t-1}\ct_i;o_1,o_2)$. \end{corollary} \begin{proof} It is easy to check that the potential satisfies both conditions (A1') and (A2').
+\end{corollary} \begin{proof} It is easy to check that the potential satisfies both conditions (A1') and (A2').
 Indeed, (A1') holds with equality, and (A2') follows as a corollary by the logarithmic convexity of the mapping $x\mapsto \psi_t(x)$ over $[0,t]$.
-Therefore, the induced betting strategy defined in \eqref{eq:generalized_betting} achieves the wealth at least the coin betting potential $\psi_t(x_t)$.
+Therefore, the induced betting strategy defined in \eqnref{eq:generalized_betting} achieves the wealth at least the coin betting potential $\psi_t(x_t)$.
 Here, note that, for any $o_1,o_0>0$,

 for $x=x_{t-1}\in [0,t-1]$, which is equivalent to the KT strategy for the standard even-odds case $o_1=o_0$.
 Invoking Theorem~\ref{thm:coin_betting_potential} concludes the proof. \end{proof}